MominurIslamRoby/EduCore-University-Portal-LMS/README.md

 Academic Information Systems
 Learning Management Systems
 Enterprise Dashboard Architecture

+---

-👥 Authors
+# 👥 Author
 Md.
 Mominur Islam Roby

-Software Engineering Project Team
+Computer Science & Engineering Student,
+American International University Bangladesh (AIUB)
+---

-📄 License
+# 📄 License

 This project is intended for academic and educational purposes.

+---

 <div align="center">
 ⭐ If you like this project, consider giving it a star!